Added: 31 August 2009

 Assuming all that’s ok and you’ve got your morally, ethically and legally sound advert up, the applications should come flooding in and you can enjoy the power-trip of picking over peoples’ CVs and pretending to be Alan Sugar.

 One word of caution though – chances are you were an intern once, or if not, you’ve probably applied for plenty of jobs so you should know what it’s like.
 To save your applicants sweating over the refresh button of their inbox, try to acknowledge receipt of all applications, and let them know roughly when they’ll hear.
-And there’s really no excuse for just never getting back to applicants, if they didn’t get it, they’d rather just know.
+There’s really no excuse for just never getting back to applicants, if they didn’t get it, they’d rather just know.

 3. Before they start